 The solid-state phased array AN/TPQ-53 radar system or, “Q-53”, detects, classifies, tracks and determines the location of enemy indirect fire in either 360- or 90-degree modes.
 This sensor is replacing the aging AN/TPQ-36 and AN/TPQ-37 medium-range radars now in the Army’s inventory.

-Mounted on its 5-ton FMTV prime mover, the Q-53 can be rapidly deployed and integrated into the tactical battlefield with heavy, medium and light forces.
+Mounted on a 5-ton FMTV prime mover, the Q-53 can be rapidly deployed and integrated into the tactical battlefield with heavy, medium and light forces.
 The Q-53 is mobile, maneuverable, fully supportable and easily maintained.
-The Target Acquisition Subsystem contains the radar on a single prime mover and tows the power generator.
-This package performs all essential missions of the Q-53 for short durations.
 A second prime mover carries an operations control shelter, backup power generator, and two additional soldiers to provide a sustained operations capability.

 Compared to currently deployed systems, the Q-53 offers enhanced performance, including greater mobility, increased reliability and supportability, a lower life-cycle cost, reduced crew size, and the ability to track targets in a full-spectrum environment, a vital capability on today’s battlefield.

 The Q-53’s active electronically scanned array (AESA) antenna also provides the ready foundation for multi-mission capabilities.
 At the recent U.S. Army Maneuver-Fires Integrated Experiment (MFIX) held at Fort Sill, Oklahoma, the Q-53 successfully demonstrated the ability to identify and track unmanned aerial systems (UAS) showing the capacity to incorporate air surveillance simultaneously with counter target acquisition in a single sensor.